Sage has been celebrating the Wheel of the Year for 25+ years, and being a holiday junkie, she just can't get enough of the sabbats!

 It’s Solstice time, and the Winter Solstice is such a magical night!
-If you don’t believe me, try it yourself—just step out in the still night air this Solstice, close your eyes and cast your senses—you will feel it’s quite a palpable energy of hope and promise permeating the night air.
+If you don’t believe me, try it yourself—just step out in the still night air this Solstice, close your eyes and cast your senses.
+You will feel a palpable energy of hope and promise permeating the night air.
 Let it wash over you like a wave.

-It’s a great opportunity to take advantage of the abundant energies, and to take advantage of certain ingredients that are pretty common this time of year.
+The Solstice is a great opportunity to take advantage of the abundant energies, and to also utilize certain ingredients that are pretty common this time of year.

 The Magic of the Solstice

 This time of year is also the time of year a lot of people are making plans for the future.
 During the Winter Solstice, many Pagans take it as a time of ‘going within’.
 In the autumn, we reflected on the past and the ‘seeds’ we’ve sown, and look at what’s come to the fruition.
 In the springtime, we start taking action with new plans, or re-committing to old ones.
 At Solstice, we go within and think about the plans we need to make for the next year.

 Not just Pagans do this—many people do the very same thing in the form of New Year’s Resolutions.

 Here’s a little spell for enchanted oil to help you with keeping on track with your goals this year.